Barbados Olympic Association

-Barbados Olympic Association, founded in 1962, is the National Olympic Committee for Barbados.
+The Barbados Olympic Association, founded in 1962, is the National Olympic Committee for Barbados.
 The body is also responsible for Barbados' representation at the Commonwealth Games.

 History

 Formed after the dissolution of the West Indies Federation in 1962, the Barbados Olympic Association (BOA) first competed at Olympic level at the 1968 Summer Olympics and has continued to compete at every Olympics since excluding the 1980 Summer Olympics in Moscow.
+The Barbados Olympic Association was affiliated to the International Olympic Committee in 1956, a year after its founding.